 Expert conman Joe Thanks teams up with half-breed Bill and naive Lucy to steal $300,000 from the Indian-hating Major Cabot.
 Their elaborate plan is full of disguises, double-crosses, and chases, but Joe always seems to know what he's doing.
 Written by

-Parts of the original camera negative were stolen, so the film makers had no choice but to assemble many scenes from alternate takes.
-Until today the original negative has not been found.
+Parts of the original camera negative were stolen, so the filmmakers had to assemble many scenes from alternate takes.
+As of this writing the original negative has not been found.
 See more »

 When Major Cabot brings Bill and Lucy to the cell, they go through a room with flags which are supposed to be the state flags of the United States.
 If you watch closely you can see the flags of the European Union and of East Germany.
 See more »